 In his spare time he can be found with a camera in his hand, and has had some of his work appear in various media outlets throughout Australia.
 Several of his photographs are on show at Frothers gallery in Bronte.

-A supporter of various charities, Reidy is passionate about the work of the McGrath Foundation, Childrens Tumor Foundation and WSPA, all of which he is an ambassador for and donates much of time to.
+A supporter of various charities, Reidy is passionate about the work of the Childrens Tumour Foundation, Childfund and Dementia Australia, all of which he is an ambassador for and donates much of his time to.